-The Project creates shadow conditions for more than 3 hours between the hours of 9:00 AM and 3:00 PM Pacific Standard Time from October 21st to February 21st.

-or more than four hours between the hours of 9:00 AM and 5:00 PM Pacific Daylight Time between March 19^{th} and September 22^{nd} .
+Will the Project creates shadow conditions for more than 3 hours between the hours of 9:00 AM and 3:00 PM Pacific Standard Time from October 21st to February 21st, or more than four hours between the hours of 9:00 AM and 5:00 PM Pacific Daylight Time between March 19th and September 22nd.

-The proposed Project would introduce 2 hours of Daylight Shading during the winter solstice, 3 hours and 50 minutes of Daylight Shading during the Equinoxes, and 3 hours and 45 minutes during the Summer Solstice at the existing residential property line immediately to the east of the Project Site.
-Existing residential properties to the south of the Project site will not receive Daylight Shading from the Proposed Project at any of the times studied.
-Daylight Shading created by the Project will be less than three hours per day during the period from October 21st to February 21st and less than four hours per day from March 19th through September 22nd at sensitive use properties adjacent to the Project site.
+The proposed Project would introduce 1 hour of Daylight Shading during the winter solstice, 2 hours of Daylight Shading during the Equinoxes, and 2 hours of Daylight Shading during the Summer Solstice at the Project's west site boundary.
+This location is within the Project site and immediately adjacent to undeveloped canyon, which is not considered a sensitive use with respect to Daylight Shading.
+Existing residential properties further to the west and north of the Project site will not receive Daylight Shading from the Proposed Project at any of the times studied.
+All Daylight Shading created by the Project will be less than three hours per day between 9:00 AM and 3:00 PM during the period from October 21st to February 21st.
+Daylight Shading created by the Project will be less than four hours per day between 9:00 AM and 5:00 PM from March 19th through September 22nd at sensitive use properties adjacent to the Project site.
 More distant properties receive much less Daylight Shading than the properties adjacent to the Project site.
 Therefore, the Project impacts relating to Daylight Shading would be less than significant at sensitive use properties.